juanzch/Employability-Evaluation/README.md

 1. For registering new users.
 2. To create new coupons.
-3. To modify existing coupons.
+3. To list coupons.
-4. To remove coupons that have not been used.
+4. To modify existing coupons.
-5. To check if a coupon is valid.
+5. To remove coupons that have not been used.
 6. To use (redeem) a coupon.
 7. To view a history of all coupons used by a specific user.
 8. To display a list of all products.